lindseygreenhill/Gov1347/polls.md

 #### Model Analysis: out sample fit
-In order to avoid overfitting the model to historical data, I ran leave-one-out cross validation to evaluate each model's out-of-sample performance.
+In order to avoid overfitting the model to historical data, I ran leave-one-out cross validation to evaluate the model's out-of-sample performance.
 The cross validation process includes taking one election year out of the data, building a model without that year's data, and then using the model to predict the left out election.
 The prediction is considered "correct" if the model correctly predicts the winning party in the election (the winning party is whichever party (incumbent or challenger) has the higher popular vote).

-The data below shows this model's average classification accuracy.
+The national polls model has a classification accurracy of **0.900**, meaning that the model correctly predicted 90% of elections in the cross validation process.

+### Model 2: State Level Polls

+The national poll model appears to be a good predictive model based off of it's in-sample and out-sample statistics.
+However, the American presidentiial election is not decided by the national popular vote.

 Whether or not you still trust polls after